mickcaff/MickCaffery_T1A3/README.md

 This application is written in Ruby programming language, and requires Ruby to be installed to run.
 Instructions on how to download and install Ruby can be found at [ruby-lang.org](https://www.ruby-lang.org/en/downloads/).

 The app uses the following Ruby Gems.
-These are all installed automatically through Bundler, following the installation guide.
+These can be installed automatically through Bundler, by following the installation guide.
 ```
 source "https://rubygems.org"
 gem "rspec", "~> 3.11"